 Tree-top treadly trails for experienced mountain bikers

 Swap the gas guzzler for pedal power.
-Strap the GoPro to your helmet and tear up the exhilarating 43km Mount Edith and Kauri Creek road circuit on a mountain bike.
+Strap the GoPro to your helmet and ride up the exhilarating 43km Mount Edith and Kauri Creek road circuit on a mountain bike.

 A few tips:

-- Stop for a breather at one of the many streams and enjoy a quick dip to cool off.
+- Stop for a breather at one of the many streams.

 - Be careful—it is a shared trail so look out for 4WDs cruising the roads.